+The UDC requires a sidewalk along street frontages.
 Two public trails are proposed.
-One is a 10 ft. trail which extends along Highway 133 from the RFTA park-and-ride to the Cowen Drive crosswalk.
+One is a 10 ft. wide trail which extends along Highway 133 from the RFTA park-and-ride to the Cowen Drive crosswalk.
 The second is a trail which extends from Highway 133 along the north side of the property and connects to the mobile home property.
+Easements will be required for both trails.